GenoTechies/GenosTechBooks/_sources/intro.md

 # Welcome to your Geno Book

-This is a small sample book to give you a feel for how book content is structured.
+This is a small step taken by Genotechies to allow knowleage generation based on Sri Lankan data contexts